 Deficiency Judgment - A judgment against a borrower, endorser, or guarantor for the balance of the debt issued when the security for a loan is insufficient to satisfy the debt.

 Delinquency - Failure to make mortgage payments when mortgage payments are due.

 Deposit - A sum of money given to bind the sale of real estate, or a sum of money given to ensure payment or an advance of funds in the processing of a

 Depreciation - A decline in the value of property; the opposite of appreciation.

 Depreciation (Tax) - For tax purposes, depreciation is an expense deduction taken for an investment in depreciable property.

-Descent - The acquisition of an estate by inheritance, where an heir succeeds to the property by operation of law.
-Descent literally means the hereditary succession of an heir to property of an ancestor who dies intestate.
+Descent - The acquisition of an estate by inheritance, where an hier succeeds to the property by operation of law.
+Descent literally means the hereditary succession of an hier to property of an ancestor who dies intestate.

 Devise - A transfer of real property under a will.